f/vue-wait/README.md

 });
 ```

-#### `startLoading(dispatcher, loader String, async callback)`
+#### `startLoading(dispatcher, loader String [,async callback])`

 You can trigger loader from the action.
-This will make your templates more cleaner and you will have a accurate loader status.
+This will make your templates cleaner and you will have an accurate loader status.
-`startLoading` will trigger a loading and will end loader after async callback is finished.
+`startLoading` will trigger a loading and will end loader after the optional async callback is finished.

+_Example using the Promise returning callback function_
 ```js
 export default {
   actions: {